simon622/mqtt-tree/README.md

 # MQTT Tree
-MQTT-TREE is a dependency free java implementation, designed to be used for storing, matching and retrieving MQTT subscriptions in a highly concurrent environment.
+MQTT Tree is a dependency free java implementation, designed to be used for storing, matching and retrieving MQTT subscriptions in a highly concurrent environment.

 ## Table of Contents